Live and Invest in Panama

 A chance for the would-be entrepreneur abroad (like me)…a chance for the would-be global real estate investor (like my husband, Lief Simon)…a chance for the would-be retiree overseas (in the world’s #1 retirement haven I told you about earlier)…

-I’ve seen a lot of this world, and I know no other place boasting such diversified options, opportunities, adventure, and upside as we continue into 2012.
+I’ve seen a lot of this world, and I know no other place boasting such diversified options, opportunities, adventure, and upside.

 My Panama is frenetic Panama City, where I enjoy wireless Internet and global telecommunications without interruption, an international banking infrastructure, top-notch attorneys and bankers when I need them, an educated and English-speaking labor pool, a low cost of doing business, zero currency-exchange worries, and all the support I could ask for as I work to build a business.